-Figure 1: Greenhouse whitefly adults on underside of leaves.
+Figure 1: Greenhouse whitefly adults on underside of Brugmansia leaves (on left) and costmary (on right).
 Photos by L. Pundt

 The yellowish, sweetpotato whitefly adults are slightly smaller than the greenhouse whitefly adults.
 Sweetpotato whitefly adults also tend to hold their wings at a 45-degree angle close to their body.